gabssnake/observablehq-docs/docs/learn/notebooks-cells.md

 Now that you've seen what cells are, you want to create your own!
 To create a new cell, hover over the left edge of the existing cells to reveal **+** buttons above and below.
 Clicking any of them will open the [_Add Cell_ menu](https://observablehq.com/@observablehq/adding-cells).
 You can select from the three main types of cells (JavaScript, Markdown, and HTML) as well as a wide range of useful templates for charts, inputs, tables, and more.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/addCell@1.mp4" alt="User adds a new cell to a blank Observable notebook by clicking on the cell, opening up the cell menu, and clicking on a JavaScript cell.
-They then write 1 + 1 which computes the value 2." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+They then write 1 + 1 which computes the value 2." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 To delete a cell, click the three-dot menu in its left sidebar and select _Delete_.
 You can also click into the cell and then select the trash can button from the toolbar on the bottom of your browser window.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/delete.mp4" alt="User deletes two cells in an Observable notebook, the first time with the cell options and the second time with the cell menu." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/delete.mp4" alt="User deletes two cells in an Observable notebook, the first time with the cell options and the second time with the cell menu." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ## Pinning and moving cells